Ked er a Ngchebakl, Ngchesar

 Site No: B:NC-9:1

-According to the survey collected by the Bureau of Arts and Culture in Ngchesar from the year 2001, they identify this historic site number B:NC-9:1.
-Because of its significance, the site contains a Japanese Anti-Aircraft gun dating World War II.
+According to the survey collected by the Bureau of Arts and Culture in Ngchesar from the year 2001, they identify this historic site as Ked er a Ngchelbakl known as site number B:NC-9:1.
+Because of its significance, the site contains many Japanese Anti-Aircraft gun dating World War II.
 The site is located on a savanna area between two rivers that connected to one before flowing into Ngerdorch river near the Shimizu plantation.
-The gun is inside a trench with an extension that goes to the edge of the forest.
+The guns are inside a trench with an extension that goes to the edge of the forest.
 The gun is rusty but still intact.
-The name of the ridge is Ked er a Ngchebakl but because of the gun, locals referred to the ridge as Ked er a Kaliol.
+The name of the ridge is Ked er a Ngchelbakl but because of the gun, locals referred to the ridge as Ked er a Kaliol.

-Tia el Ked er a Ngchebakl (Japanese Anti-Aircraft Gun) a siliseb er a omsengelel a klalo er a Ibetel a Cherechar (Palau Register of Historic Places) er se er a May 24, 2005.
+Tia el Ked er a Ngchelbakl (Japanese Anti-Aircraft Gun) a siliseb er a omsengelel a klalo er a Ibetel a Cherechar (Palau Register of Historic Places) er se er a May 24, 2005.
 Tia el olsechall a ta er a mekreos el ibetel a cherechar er a Belau, el kmal klou a ultutelel el olsechall el mo er a rechad Belau me a beluu er a Ngchesar.
-Tia el olsechall el ngar er ngii a kldei Japanese Anti-Aircraft Gun, a ochotii a klungel el mle urrerir a rsoldau er a Siabal el meliuekl er a Belau el mirruul aika el klekedall er a mekemad (Defense Fortification) el ulemtech a lemei a mekemedil a Merikel el nga er a Belau.
+Tia el olsechall el ngar er ngii a betok el blil a boes me a kliokl el ngara bebul a ked, a ochotii a klungel el mle urrerir a rsoldau er a Siabal el meliuekl er a Belau el mirruul aika el klekedall er a mekemad (Defense Fortification) el ulemtech a lemei a mekemedil a Merikel el nga er a Belau.
 Me ng klou el belkul tia el olsechall el kirel el mecheluolu me ng diak el metemall.
 E medechel el olechotel a mla er ngii el rak er a rekishi er a beluulechad (WWII era), me a Ngchesar a dirrek el mlo soiseb er a chelsel er a mekemad.

 Me tia el World War II Historic Sites a ngar er ngii a kliokl (trench) el ngar er tia blil a boes (bunker) e merael e mo soiseb er a chereomel er iou er a mobedul a diluches-sungos er tia el boes.
 E tia e kliokl a rolir e omertelir a rsoldau er a Siabal el mei er a boes e mo er a chereomel me ng diak el meues er ar teki (cheraro).
 A remeklou el chad a omekedong aika el kliis el chutem (trench) er a Babeldaob, el lulengiis a rsoldau er a Siabal, el kmo ng sinchi (dango).
 Ng dirkak a mengai el telkelel aika el kliokl el ulecholt er a survey, e ng di osenged er ngii a bekord ngar er a cherung el mo er a edei el feet (2-3 feet) a tengel.
 E a delechel a bekord ngar er a edei el mo er a eim el feet (3-5 feet) er a bebul chutem el mo er iou.
 E kliokl el kmal ungil el melemalt a tkul el mo e riou.
 (Aikang aike el di daitai el telkelel er a di osenged er ngii).
 E aika el mle klekedellir a rsoldau er a Siabal er tia el ked a kmal dirk cherrungel a teletelel el medechel.

-The site rehabilitation and conservation project of Ked er a Ngchebakl ( Japanese Anti-Aircraft Gun ) located in Ngchebakl region commence on June 07, 2022 and completed on July 31, 2022.
+The site rehabilitation and conservation project of Ked er a Ngchelbakl, Kaliol ( Japanese Anti-Aircraft Gun ) located in Ngchelbakl region commence on June 07, 2022 and completed on July 15, 2022.
 The project involved clearing overgrowth trees, vines, and bushes around the site.
-To accomplish this, they must remove moss from the canons and anti-aircraft guns and purchase a stop rust clear paint in order to prevent the WWII remains from corroding.
-Other modification such as digging the trench will be supervised by village elders and monitored by the Bureau.
-Also, to build a 3ft. x 4ft interpretive sign using traditional materials at the site.
+Thet accomplish by removing moss, dirt and rusts from the anti-aircraft guns and apply a stop rust clear paint in order to prevent the WWII remains from corroding.
+Other modification such as digging the trench are supervised by village elders and monitored by the Bureau.
+They also built a 3ft. x 4ft interpretive signboard using traditional materials at the site.